Last updated 15 June 2022

-Booking can be made in the following time slots:
+Reservations can be made for one of the following time slots:

-• A single group may consist of no more than ten (10) members.
+A single group may consist of no more than nine members.

-• On the day of your visit, confirm all group member names at the reception.
+On the day of your visit, provide all names of your group members at the reception.

 Rules for visitors